 However, the contrasting impacts of EP and CP El Niño events on carbon cycle variability remain unclear.
-In this study, we attempt to reveal their different impacts.
+In this study, we attempt to reveal their different impacts given the different regional responses of the EP and CP El Niños.
 We compared the behavior of interannual atmospheric CO2 variability and analyzed their terrestrial mechanisms corresponding to these two types of El Niños, based on Mauna Loa long-term CGR and TRENDY multi-model simulations.

 This paper is organized as follows: section 2 describes the datasets used, methods, and TRENDY models selected.
 Section 3 reports the results regarding the relationship between ENSO and CGR and EP and CP El Niño events, in addition to a composite analysis on carbon cycle behaviors, and terrestrial mechanisms.
 Section 4 contains a discussion of the results, and section 5 presents concluding remarks.